Kimpton Hotels & Restaurants: Environment

 The company's environmental program is called Earthcare.
 Every hotel adopts standard environmentally friendly products and practices, such as eco-friendly cleaning supplies and recycling.

 LGBT

 Every year, the company sponsors a red ribbon campaign generating awareness and funds for local HIV service agencies.
-In addition, local hotels make donations to LGBT charities and host events for local community groups.
+Local hotels make donations to LGBT charities and host events for local community groups.
 Kimpton formed K-GLEN, the Kimpton Gay and Lesbian Employee Network, to advise the company on personnel and community outreach concerns.
 The committee meets quarterly and has representation from every region of the country.
 The company was included as one of the ten best companies for gay and lesbian employees by The Advocate.
 It has received a 100% rating on the Corporate Equality Index released by the Human Rights Campaign every year since 2005.

 Women InTouch

 The company sponsors Dress for Success Worldwide, an international non-profit organization that provides professional clothing and employment search programs for women.